 The Secret Star for Slurpable Foods

 Is it a spoon or a straw?
 It’s both!
-This bowl and straw combo from b.box works great with liquid-y, slurp-able food babies and tots love: cereal, yogurt, smoothies and soup.
-Bonus: it comes with a special snack top so you can use it for taking dry cereal or crackers on the go.
+This bowl and straw combo from b.box works great with liquid-y, slurp-able food babies and tots love, like cereal, yogurt, smoothies and soup.
+Bonus: It comes with a special snack top so you can use it for taking dry cereal or crackers on your outings.

 Available at bboxbaby.com; $14.

 If you're a baby-food-making whiz, you'll love this.
 The Lillypot is made from stainless steel and has three pods for defrosting frozen purees.
 Just set it on top of a saucepan (like a lid) and turn on the heat.
 Great for parents who aren't fond of microwaving baby's food.